enjarai/trickster/src/main/resources/assets/trickster/lavender/entries/tome_of_tomfoolery/items/quartz_knot.md

 ;;;;;

-It seems to have one redeeming quality though.
+Regardless, it seems to have some redeeming qualities.

+For one, inserting this Knot into a construct seems to speed it up ever so slightly.
+It really isn't much, but it could be just enough in a pinch...

+;;;;;

+Its second uniqueness seems much more interesting though.

-Augmenting a [Ploy of Receipt](^trickster:ploys/message#3) with a slot as a second argument, it is possible to listen for messages from an item.
+By augmenting a [Ploy of Receipt](^trickster:ploys/message#3) with a slot as a second argument, it is possible to listen for messages from an item.

-Most items do not react at all, but trying the same on this knot, it responds!
+Most items do not react to this at all, but trying the same on this Knot, it responds!

 ;;;;;